 The Pennsylvania and Pittsburgh & Lake Erie railroads formed the Monongahela Railway in 1903 to access the Klondike coal field near the Brownsville.
 1 The city became the terminal point of the new railroad.
 By the 1920’s, the Monongahela operated nearly 300 miles of tracks and hauled over 2 million tons of coal monthly.

 The growth of the railroad and coal led to an influx of population, mostly immigrants from southern and eastern Europe.
 1 Brownsville’s commercial district along Market Street became the centre of commerce for the region, home to coal and coke companies, professional offices and banks.
 Much of the city’s 19th-century buildings were razed for taller and more substantial structures.

 Second National Bank

 The Second National Bank was originally organized as the First National Bank of Brownsville in 1863.
 2 Due to banking laws, its charter ran slightly less than 20 years and could not be renewed.
-A few months before the charter was set to expire, the bank voluntarily liquidated and reorganized in 1882 as the Second National Bank.
+A few months before the permit was set to expire, the bank voluntarily liquidated and reorganised in 1882 as the Second National Bank.
 In 1916, it constructed a new bank structure, designed in the Neoclassical style with a limestone facade, across from the Flatiron Building.
 1

 The construction boom continued unabated in Brownsville during the 1920’s, despite signs that the region’s coal and coke industry was in trouble.
 1 The introduction of by-product coke ovens at steel mills eliminated beehive coke ovens that were plentiful near Brownsville.
 Additionally, a new coking process cut the dependency on the high-grade coal fields that were plentiful in the region.
 The Great Depression also halted growth, which started a long and painful decline in the prominence of Brownsville.